 For the purpose of the pilot, the Company will use and evaluate two network communication platform providers.
-The network provider supporting the first two DOT pilot phases is Cimcon Lighting, Inc. (Cimcon).
+The network providers supporting the first two-DOT pilot phases are is Cimcon Lighting, Inc. (Cimcon) and.
 The other network provider that is proposed for the third DOT pilot phase and within the individual customer application is Silver Spring Networks, Inc. (SSN).
 The DOT pilot phases are identified in Section 6.4 below.
 These predetermined service providers will expedite the technology selection process so that the Company can meet the anticipated pilot schedule and deployment parameters.
 Each network provider uses a proprietary communication platform that supports an open protocol to utilize various end-point network-controlled device manufacturers.
 This open protocol will enable the Company to test several network IC meter devices, which are compatible with each of the two communication networks.
-Each network will also provide the Company with the communication and software tools necessary to manage and assess the meter data the Company will use for the comparative billing assessment.
+Each network will also provide the Company will use for the company will use for the comparative billing assessment.
 The Company has provided a summary of technical specifications of these individual networks in Figures 4 and 5.